ToolBrain: A Flexible Reinforcement Learning Framework for Agentic Tools: Introduction

 Several key challenges hinder the broader adoption of RL in agent and tool development.
-First, existing frameworks such as ART \cite{hilton2025art} and Agent Lightning \cite{luo2025agentlightningtrainai} do not provide a lightweight, user-friendly interface for defining and applying RL reward signals directly to an agent’s execution trace.
-Second, while tool calling with large language models is highly effective, these models remain computationally expensive, and smaller models perform far less effectively.
-This makes knowledge distillation from large models critical for industrial deployment and cost efficiency.
-Third, the tool ecosystem is often vast, and learning to operate effectively amid many irrelevant tools is inefficient.
+First, existing frameworks such as ART \cite{hilton2025art} and Agent Lightning \cite{luo2025agentlightningtrainai} lack a lightweight and user-friendly interface that allows users to define and apply RL reward signals directly on an agent execution trace.
+Second, although tool calling with large language models is highly effective, these models remain computationally expensive, while smaller models perform substantially worse.
+As a result, knowledge distillation from large models becomes critical for industrial deployment and cost efficiency.
+Third, the tool ecosystem is often extremely large, making it inefficient to learn effective behavior in the presence of many irrelevant tools.
 Finally, collecting high-quality training data is typically very costly.
 Addressing the challenge of teaching models to use tools effectively, therefore, requires treating all of these issues in a unified manner.